 The higher the mechanisation, the harder it becomes for the pit owner to carry the operating cost of a pit on his own.
-This is all the more true given that hardly any banks are willing to provide loans for ASM operations.46 A pit owner in Geita complained: "Our banks don't recognise us.
-While they provide good loans for farmers, they are ignorant about mining and refuse to engage, or only under impossible

-46 F. Weldegiorgis and A. Buxton, 'Informing dialogue on artisanal and small-scale mining in Tanzania: A thematic review of challenges and solutions', IIED Discussion Paper (International Institute for Environment and Development, London, 2017), p.
-10. conditions.
-We ask the government to set up affordable terms of loans".47 Informal financiers have stepped in to fill this void with unregulated, quick and easy access to finance.
+This is all the more true given that hardly any banks are willing to provide loans for ASM operations.
+A pit owner in Geita complained: "Our banks don't recognise us.
+While they provide good loans for farmers, they are ignorant about mining and refuse to engage, or only under impossible conditions.
+We ask the government to set up affordable terms of loans".
+Informal financiers have stepped in to fill this void with unregulated, quick and easy access to finance.
 These financiers form a diverse group of people.
 Some are small players with some capital on the side who invest to get their share of the pit's production.
 Others are processors who thereby obtain the right to process (part of) the production on their site.
 An important group consists of dealers and brokers who pre-finance mining operations in return for a monopoly on buying the production (see section 3.4.).